urbit/urbit.org-reloaded/content/blog/the-shape-of-dao-governance-to-come.md

 ![Image](https://storage.googleapis.com/media.urbit.org/blog/2022.7.29..17.14.22-image.jpg)

-On Urbit, the risk of a governance attack is reduced because the Combine DAO’s founding team was selected based on their on-Urbit track records All participants had skin in the game.
+On Urbit, the risk of a governance attack is reduced because the Combine DAO’s founding team was selected based on their on-Urbit track records.
+All participants had skin in the game.
 This allowed us to focus on workaday consensus building, which forms the bulk of any organization’s activities.
 We use Holium’s Ballot app, which integrates with all aspects of Urbit OS and gives complete flexibility for automating the execution of a winning proposal via [Custom Actions](https://docs.holium.com/ballot/custom-actions/intro).

 Let’s walk through the thought process that led us to adopt an Urbit-centric approach to DAO governance.